GIScience/openelevationservice/README.rst

 Only the part of ``provider_parameters`` needs to be changed, write the connection properties to the remote database server.

+Steps to establish the environment and run the server:

 .. code-block:: bash
    # Python virtual environment setup and activate
    python -m venv .venv
    cd .\.venv\Scripts
    activate
    cd ..\..

    # Install required packages
    # If a sequence of errors occurs, in "requirements.txt", replace the last line:
    # - "psycopg2-binary==2.8.4" by "psycopg2-binary>=2.8.4"
    pip install -r requirements.txt

    # Run the server
    flask --app manage run

 Endpoints